EventStorming Facilitation - Austin Two Day Workshop

 In this highly hands-on and interactive 2-day workshop you'll learn advanced EventStorming facilitation skills spanning from large scale business discovery to collaborative solution design at the team level.

 Learn how to facilitate the different EventStorming formats applied to real business problems, taking into account the different perspectives (including the facilitator).
 Practice applying EventStorming to various problems, reflecting on your learning and questions as we go deeper into the techniques.
 This workshop is limited to 30 attendees.

 Day 1 - EventStorming as a discovery tool

 - Quick kick-off: where are we and where we want to go.

-- EventStorming dry-run: modeling a story.
+- EventStorming dry-run: modeling a narrative.

 - Real world Big Picture EventStorming, mastering complexity and unknowns in large scale modeling.

 - Identifying emergent boundaries through structural elements such as key events.